DataFire-repos/contact-us-base/README.md

 [Run this project on DataFire.io](https://app.datafire.io/projects?baseRepo=https:%2F%2Fgithub.com%2FDataFire-repos%2Fcontact-us-base)

 ## Running on DataFire.io
-Go to the **Accounts** tab, and add a new Gmail account.
+Go to the **Integrations** tab, and add a new Gmail account.
 Be sure to select the following scopes:
 * https://www.googleapis.com/auth/gmail.readonly
 * https://www.googleapis.com/auth/gmail.send